caseyanderson/creative-tech-4-comm-ed/session1.md

 ### KAOS Network

-Elizabeth and I had been looking for a local (Los Angeles) site to continue developing our hands-on technology curriculum, due in part to our inability to return to Haiti since 2019 and also to test what had been successful at LKM in other communities.
-We eventually connected with Los Angeles-based filmmaker / community organizer Ben Caldwell, who invited us to teach on the sidewalk in front of his Leimert Park community arts center once a week.
-We have been doing so for nearly two years.
+Elizabeth and I had been looking for a local (Los Angeles) site to continue developing our hands-on technology curriculum, due to our inability to return to Haiti since 2019.
+We also hoped to test what had been successful at LKM in other communities.
+We connected with Los Angeles-based filmmaker / community organizer Ben Caldwell, who invited us to teach on the sidewalk in front of his Leimert Park community arts center once a week.
+We have been doing so for two years.

 ---